 In the sphere of financial regulation and anti-money laundering (AML) measures, a critical term frequently pops up – Politically Exposed Person, abbreviated as PEP.
 This term signifies individuals who may be more susceptible to involvement in illicit activities such as corruption, bribery, or money laundering due to their prominent public roles.
 Consequently, they are considered high-risk clients for financial institutions and businesses.

-A Politically Exposed Person is an individual who is or has been trusted with a significant public role.
+PEP or Politically Exposed Person is an individual who is or has been trusted with a significant public role.
 This definition extends beyond local borders, encapsulating individuals performing prominent public functions domestically, in foreign countries, or in international organizations.

 As these individuals generally wield considerable influence, they are perceived to pose a higher risk for potential involvement in illicit activities, such as bribery or corruption, which can lead to money laundering offenses.